smithy-lang/smithy/docs/source-2.0/spec/model.rst

       the same members that target the same shapes.
    #.
 Conflicting :ref:`service shape types <service-types>` MUST contain the
       same properties and target the same shapes.
    #.
+The traits from each shape are treated as if they are defined using
+      an :ref:`apply statement <apply-statements>`: non-conflicting traits are added to the merged shape, and conflicting traits are resolved through step (4).
-Conflicting traits defined in shape definitions or through
-   :ref:`apply statements <apply-statements>` are reconciled using :ref:`trait conflict resolution <trait-conflict-resolution>`.
+4. Conflicting traits defined in shape definitions or through apply statements are reconciled using :ref:`trait conflict resolution <trait-conflict-resolution>`.

 .. _shapes: